monofrio/Fungi-Environment-Controller/README.md

 This project is to auto control air quality, humidity and temperature within a 10 gallon glass tank.
 Using a custom fitted plexiglass top to maintain internal environment.

 I started this project with Arduino Uno and wanted to connect the Arduino Uno to Wifi.
-Now working with HiLetgo ESP8266 as a cheap alternative to connect to WiFi
+Now working with HiLetgo ESP8266 NodeMCU as a cheap alternative to connect to WiFi

 ## Hardware:
 * DHT-22 Sensor - code from: http://www.ardumotive.com/how-to-use-dht-22-sensor-en.html